tqn/advent-of-code/README.md

 I attempted AoC 2022 in Haskell.
 Given my math background, it was a delight.

 I think I was using GHC 9.2.5.
-The file structure is a mess (e.g. full of duplicated and modified files) and no Nix development shell is provided because I was trying to focus on the Haskell at the time.
-I may fix this in the near future.
+The file structure is a mess (e.g. full of duplicated and modified files) and ~~no Nix development shell is provided~~ because I was trying to focus on the Haskell at the time. ~~I may fix this in the near future.~~ (NOTE: I have sort of fixed it for now!
+The environment is at least reproducible.)
 For some of the later solutions, I gave up trying to avoid dependencies and used `megaparsec`.

 ## 2023